Website Manager

 Scoring

 An inning is complete when (a) three outs are recorded or (b) the offensive team has scored 5 runs.
 Exception: On homerun over the fence - all runs will count.
-During the regular season, even the last inning has a 5 run limit.
-During playoffs, there is no run limit in the final inning or extra innings.
-The final inning may be determined based on time limitations and is frequently not the 5th inning.
-Managers and umpire shall agree on the final inning according to “No New Inning” time limitations.
+During the Fall season, even the last inning has a 5 run limit, unless the coaches and umpire discuss and agree unanimously to an open inning.

 Base Running